go-graphite/go-carbon/README.md

 ## Changelog
 ##### master
+* GRPC api for query cache was added
 * Added support for an unlimited number of receivers
 * Protobuf protocol was added.
 Sample configuration:
 ```